daattali/beautiful-jekyll/_drafts/how-to-create-an-nfs-persistent-volume-pv-on-synolgy-nas-in-kubernetes.md

 I used to run a few services in Docker on my old Raspberry Pi 2 which I repurposed into a Wireguard VPN server with DDNS client.
 I run a single Kubernetes node with K3S on Ubuntu Server that is hosted on a second hand [Gygabite mini PC ](https://www.gigabyte.com/fr/Mini-PcBarebone/GB-BSi3-6100-rev-10#ov)equipped with a core-i3 and 8GB of RAM.

 Anyway, part of this whole ordeal included to map NFS shares to containers.
 In the past on the RPi I did it quick and dirty by mounting the shares on the host OS in fstab and then mapping the mount point to the container.
-In Kubernetes I decided to do it properly and use persistent volumes (PV) and persistent volume claims (pvc).
+In Kubernetes I decided to do it properly with use persistent volumes (PV) and persistent volume claims (pvc).